webxos/macroslow/NVIDIA/CUDA/CUDA_MCP_Guide_Page2.markdown

 ### 🔒 Copyright & Licensing
 **Copyright:** © 2025 WebXOS Research Group.
 All rights reserved.
 The MAML protocol and BELUGA architecture are proprietary intellectual property, licensed under MIT for research with attribution to WebXOS.
-For inquiries: `legal@webxos.ai`.

 ---

 ### 🚀 Next Steps
 On **Page 3**, we’ll configure Qiskit for quantum parallel processing, integrating it with CUDA for accelerated quantum simulations.
-Stay tuned!